 Welcome to the 2024-2025 School Year!

 The 6th Grade Orchestra will have their Fall Concert on Tuesday, November 19 at 7:00PM in the Dodgen Theater.
-Detailed concert information will be given to all 6th Grade Orchestra students by mid-October.

 If you have any questions, please email Mrs.Culley at ashley.culley@cobbk12.org